convenia/php-full-8.1-image/README.md

 ```

 ### Changelog
+#### PHP version 8.5
+- Changed mongodb driver version from 1.21.1 to 2.1.4
+- PHP version to 8.5

 #### PHP version 8.3
 - We removed Imagick extension.
 If you wish to use Imagick extension add to your Dockerfile.
 - PHP version to 8.3